leonp/leonp.github.io/blog/thinking/_posts/2017-01-23-jaki-leibezeit.md

 Can could have been horrible.

-Like so many of the Krautock <i>ubermenschen</i> (and <i>frauen</i>), Liebezeit lived a materially modest life, largely anonymous in his Köln home, packing up his own gear at the end of a gig.
+Like so many of the Krautock <i>ubermenschen</i> and <i>frauen</i>, Liebezeit lived a materially modest life, largely anonymous in his Köln home, [packing up his own gear at the end of a gig](https://www.theguardian.com/music/musicblog/2017/jan/23/can-jaki-liebezeit-drummer-krautrock).
 This is not a cause for anger.
 Can were a collective (Can is also an acronym: _communism, anarchism, nihlism_), just as Neu, Faust and [Cluster](/2015/07/moebius-schlage/) were.
-Anti-celebrities, not posing rock'n'roll stars.
+Anti-celebrities, not posing stars.
 Can weren't Oasis.

-That drumming&hellip;
+I could post dozens of jawdropping, headnodding Leibezeit snippets, but here's one of my favourites &#8211; Can live, extemporising <cite>Vitamin C</cite>, the first song I heard with _that_ rhythm:

 <div class="constrain">